Experimental

 MEDIUM stakes + NORMAL timeStandardBalanced analysis: key claims, brief ARAW, action.

-User can override: “quick”, “full”, “just check this”, “reflect on what happened”.
+User can override: “quick”, “full”, “just check this”, “reflect on what happened”, “just thinking about this”.

 Lite (< 5 minutes)